onkelbrigitte/AzureHackathon/Instructions/ImageRecognition.md

 ## Now what?

-This is the end of our guided tutorials.
-We hope you did get an idea about what you can do with Cognitive Services & Power Apps in the area of Vision.
+This is the end of our guided tutorials which were supposed to give you an idea about what you can do with Cognitive Services & Power Apps in the area of Vision.

 Now it's your turn to get creative and start hacking!